Is ‘Young And The Restless’ Alum Justin Hartley ‘Good Enough’ For ‘This Is Us’?

 Hartley stated that CBS could “do as they wish” with the character of Adam and if they choose to recast the role, he wishes them well.
 It certainly doesn’t sound like he is considering a return to the soap opera any time soon.

 “Young and the Restless does their thing, whatever is best for the show.
-However, they want to run that over there [is fine],” Justin explained.

-“They obviously know what they’re doing.
+However, they want to run that over there [is fine],” Justin explained.”They obviously know what they’re doing.
 It’s not about the character, it’s about the legacy of the show.
 So whatever they think is the best way to do that.”

 By all accounts, This Is Us fans are thrilled with his portrayal of Kevin on the NBC prime time show.
 It always makes the fans feel good when they see daytime soap opera stars move on to bigger roles.